 Applications for 2018 are now closed.

 Thank you to everyone who submitted.
-Scholarship recipients will be announced in mid-March.
+Applications for 2019 will open in the fall.

 What is the David Hershberg Scholarship?

 An annual scholarship which awards recipients funds of at least $1,500 to be used to help defray the costs of international travel, lodging, and maintenance for a period of at least 21 days of study or research outside the United States.
 Candidates are evaluated on the basis of their academic merit and on the importance of their proposed study/research abroad experience for their personal, intellectual, and professional career goals.

 What is the purpose of this award?